 We arrived in Tashkent at midnight, and it was 32C!
 I was expecting a bit of a hoopla at Customs, but it ended up being quick and easy.
 I’d made a note to fill out 2 English forms each and sent Randy on a hunt to find them.
 The English forms were much easier to fill out than the Russian ones!
+I felt at least a little prepared, but wish I would’ve read through this thorough Uzbekistan guide before our trip!
 Once in the country we were whisked away by the driver from the hostel.
 We were ready to start exploring Tashkent Uzbekistan with kids!

 Driving through Tashkent I was surprised by the number of grand buildings.
 It seemed like every government department had a massive building to operate out of.
 I was also shocked by how clean the city is.
 Not that I was expecting a dirty city.
 But it’s really clean.
 Spotless.
 I didn’t see a single piece of garbage anywhere.